Loans and Programs to Help You Get Out of DebtBy Bryan in Debt

 Secured Credit Cards

 A secured credit card is an option that borrowers with low credit scores or little to no credit histories can use for their consumer needs.
 Unlike an unsecured credit card, this kind of card will, of course, require a security deposit before you can start using it.
-The user will have a pre-determined credit limit on the card (often equal to their security deposit, but not always), and can make charges to it, then pay the bills as needed, all with a lower interest rate than a normal unsecured credit card.
+The user will have a pre-determined credit limit on the card (often equal to their security deposit, but not always), and can make changes to it, then pay the bills as needed, all with a lower interest rate than a normal unsecured credit card.
 Once they decide to cancel their secured card, as long as their full debt is paid, their security deposit will be refunded.
 When a borrower uses a secured credit card responsibly for long enough, they can boost their credit score and apply for an unsecured card, if they want.

 Still don’t understand the differences between secured and unsecured debt?
 Read this.